VictoryLinux/victory-fedora/README.md

 # VictoryLinux Fedora-Edition

 A personal project to setup a fresh Fedora install the way I like it.

+A work in progress.

 Feel free to take, fork, and make your own.